Artificial Human Intelligence: The role of Humans in the Development of Next Generation AI: Human-Level AI and Challenges/Perspectives

-There is no doubt that today's AI models are useful in closed and regulated application domains addressing successfully the specific task requirements.
-There are various angles of criticism directed at these systems, including algorithmic bias, ethical concerns, safety issues, overreliance on their use, ethics and their impact on creativity development, among others \cite{hagendorff202015}.
-Rather than diving into the details of each critical point, which is what past research have heavily done so far, I will rather explore the alignment of current models in the context of hardware, architecture built on this hardware, and the learning schema that generates the software in the following subsections.
-We shall start considering the effect of the today's hardware architectures (Von Neumann or parallel architectures of GPUs etc.) on the trajectory of AI system development.
+Today's AI models exceed humans in a {number} of intellectual tasks, as outlined in Fig. \ref{fig:Benchmark}.
+Yet, these models are useful in closed and regulated application domains, successfully addressing the specific task requirements \cite{samaranayake2025transformative}.
+There are various angles of criticism, including algorithmic bias, ethical concerns, safety issues, over-reliance, impact on creativity development, among others \cite{hagendorff202015}. {Instead of detailing each critical point, we examine the alignment of current models with hardware, the architectures built around it, and the learning schemas that generate the software in the following subsections.} We shall start considering the effect of the today's hardware architectures on AI system development.